 The ore produced from the Summit Mine is processed at the 100% Santa Fe owned and operated Banner Mill, located approximately 57 miles south of the Summit Mine near the town of Lordsburg, New Mexico.
 The mill can be readily expanded to handle 225,000 tonnes per annum (250,000 tons per annum), and includes mineral processing equipment consisting of a crushing and screening plant, a ball mill and a flotation plant, and related property consisting of approximately 6.1 km2 (1,500 acres) of wholly owned and leased patented and unpatented mining claims.

 The Banner Mill produces a high value gold-silver concentrate that averages around 10 ounces per tonne gold and 500 ounces per tonne silver.
-Santa Fe is marketing this concentrate under sales contracts for 2013 to German and South Korean smelters.
-Santa Fe also is producing siliceous flux material, involving crushing and screening of Summit ore, and then direct shipping of the resulting beneficiated product to two Arizona copper smelters for use as smelter converter flux.
+In 2013 Santa Fe marketed this concentrate under sales contracts to German and South Korean smelters.
+Santa Fe also produces siliceous flux material, involving crushing and screening of Summit ore, and then direct shipping of the resulting beneficiated product to two Arizona copper smelters for use as smelter converter flux.
 Sales of siliceous flux material are in addition to sales of concentrate produced at the Banner Mill.

-Chapman, Wood and Griswold, Inc. (“CWG”), an independent geological engineering firm, completed resource estimation of Summit mineralization in May 2011 and reported to a Canadian NI 43-101 standard.
-CWG concluded that a portion of the Indicated resource material can be elevated to the category of Probable Reserve under the SEC’s Industry Guide 7.
+Chapman, Wood and Griswold, Inc. (“CWG”), an independent geological engineering firm, completed resource estimation of Summit mineralization in 2011 and concluded that a portion of the mineralized material can be elevated to the category of Probable Reserve under the SEC’s Industry Guide 7.
 At a cutoff grade of 5.49g/t (0.16 oz/st) gold and gold-equivalent, CWG estimated the in-place, diluted Probable Reserve, for the main footwall zone, to be 560,700 tonnes (618,070 short tons) grading 4.90 g/t (0.143 oz/st) gold and 370g/t (10.78 oz/st) silver, sufficient for a five year mine life at the planned rate of production.

 The Company revised the CWG reserve estimate as of June 30, 2013 by (1) removing the volume of material mined originally estimated from each individual hole used for the original reserve calculation, and (2) adding new ore developed during the year.
 The Reserve as of June 30, 2013 is estimated as follows: